RobertHerhold/BLWarps/README.md

 * x - the x coordinate of the warp (stored as a double)
 * y - the y coordinate of the warp (stored as a double)
 * z - the z coordinate of the warp (stored as a double)

-And optional properties:
-* groups - the groups of which the warp belongs to

 ### Flat File Storage
 For flat file storage, warps are stored as JSON (serialized using [Jackson](http://wiki.fasterxml.com/JacksonHome)) in the `config/BLWarps/warps.json` file.
 A sample `warps.json` file would be similar to the following: